samjerry/SoftwareVerdieping/README.md

 Overall, both engines are pretty easy to start ramping up in.
 Ultimately, I chose Unity3D because I prefer to work with C# since I do not have enough knowledge to work with C++.

 ## Leerdoelen
-- use splines to move the player
+- learn how to use splines
--
+- to move the player
 -

 ## Planning